 Brett Tully, Director of AI Output Systems

-“If we think of intelligence as the collection and organization of knowledge, and if we think of aerial imagery as a way to view how humans shape our world, then I think intelligence is a framework that allows us to explore the fundamentals of the human experience.
+“If we think of intelligence as the collection and organisation of knowledge, and if we think of aerial imagery as a way to view how humans shape our world, then I think intelligence is a framework that allows us to explore the fundamentals of the human experience.
 Some experiences are hyper-local — like a new solar panel installed on a roof — and some are collective, like the evolution of green spaces in a local government area, state, or country; true intelligence allows us to explore these experiences with ease and simplicity."

 Suneeta Mall, Director of AI Model Systems